influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/introduction/getting_started.md

 There are plenty of ways to get a threshold alert.
 So, why all this pipeline TICKscript stuff?
 In short because TICKscripts can quickly be extended to become *much* more powerful.

-### Keep the quotes in mind
+### Gotcha - single versus double quotes

-Single quotes and double quotes in kapacitor do very different things:
+Single quotes and double quotes in TICKscripts do very different things:

 Note the following example: